ItsGreyedOut/CitiBike/README.md

         * **Healthy Stations:** This applies if a marker doesn't fall into any of the previous layer groups.

-3. Use a Leaflet plugin to create different types of markers to represent the layers.
+3. Used a Leaflet plugin to create different types of markers to represent the layers.
 The following step shows an example map that uses [Leaflet.ExtraMarkers](https://github.com/coryasilva/Leaflet.ExtraMarkers).
-However, feel free to use another plugin if you prefer.

-4. Add a legend to your map to explain the different markers.
+4. Add a legend to my map to explain the different markers.
 The following image shows an example of the final advanced map:

       ![Citibike](Images/44-Citibike_advanced.png)